Our Work

 Preparation of a National Policy Directive for Management of Human-Wildlife Conflict (HWC) in Sri Lanka

-The PSSL has carried out several national level projects in keeping with the objectives of the Society.
-One was a widely consultative activity in 2018, with national, regional and local ramifications to prepare Policy Directives for Managing the Human-Wildlife Conflict in Sri Lanka on behalf of the Department of Wildlife Conservation.
+The PSSL has carried out several national level activities and projects in keeping with the objectives of the Society.
+One was a widely consultative activity in 2018, with national, regional and local ramifications to prepare Policy Directives for Managing the Human-Wildlife Conflict in Sri Lanka, on behalf of the Department of Wildlife Conservation.

 Assisting Nature based Tourism in Sri Lanka